bullet-db/bullet-db.github.io/docs/ws/examples.md

 LIMIT 10;
 ```

-The above query finds all events with id set to 'btsg8l9b234ha' and page_id is not null, projects out the fields listed above with their new names (timestamp becomes ts etc) and limits the results to at most 10 such records. ```RAW``` indicates that the complete raw record fields will be returned, and more complicated aggregations such as ```COUNT``` or ```SUM``` will not be performed.
-The duration would set the query to wait at most 20 seconds for records to show up.
+The above query finds all events where id is set to 'btsg8l9b234ha' and page_id is not null, projects the fields selected above with their aliases (timestamp as ts, etc.) and limits the results to at most 10 records.
+The query would wait at most 20 seconds for records to show up.

 The resulting response could look like (only 3 events were generated that matched the criteria):